xpack-dev-tools/windows-build-tools-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 [The xPack Windows Build Tools](https://xpack.github.io/windows-build-tools/) is a standalone Windows binary distribution of
-GNU make and a few of other tools required by the Eclipse Embedded CDT (formerly GNU MCU/ARM Eclipse) project.
+**GNU make** and a few of other tools required by the Eclipse Embedded CDT (formerly GNU MCU/ARM Eclipse) project, but the binaries can also be used in generic build environments.

 There are separate binaries for **Windows** (Intel 32/64-bit).